tap349/tap349.github.io/_posts/2016-12-31-elixir-notes.md

 keys at runtime => hence macros are static nested accessors while functions are dynamic ones.

-path in macros is extracted using accessed key in the dictionary (via macro):
+path in macros is extracted using, well, macro this way:

 ```elixir
 put_in(opts[:foo][:bar], :baz)